Identifiability of deep generative models without auxiliary information: Abstract

 \section{Abstract}

 We prove identifiability of a broad class of deep latent variable models that (a) have universal approximation capabilities and (b) are the decoders of variational autoencoders that are commonly used in practice.
 Unlike existing work, our analysis does not require weak supervision, auxiliary information, or conditioning in the latent space.
-Recently, there has been a surge of works studying identifiability of such models.
-In these works, the main assumption is that along with the data, an auxiliary variable $u$ (also known as side information) is observed as well.
-At the same time, several works have empirically observed that this doesn't seem to be necessary in practice.
-In this work, we explain this behavior by showing that for a broad class of generative (i.e. unsupervised) models with universal approximation capabilities, the side information $u$ is not necessary: We prove identifiability of the entire generative model where we do not observe $u$ and only observe the data $x$.
-The models we consider are tightly connected with autoencoder architectures used in practice that leverage mixture priors in the latent space and ReLU/leaky-ReLU activations in the encoder.
-Our main result is an identifiability hierarchy that significantly generalizes previous work and exposes how different assumptions lead to different ``strengths'' of identifiability.
-For example, our weakest result establishes (unsupervised) identifiability up to an affine transformation, which already improves existing work.
-It's well known that these models have universal approximation capabilities and moreover, they have been extensively used in practice to learn representations of data.
+Specifically, we show that for a broad class of generative (i.e. unsupervised) models with universal approximation capabilities, the side information $u$ is not necessary: We prove identifiability of the entire generative model where we do not observe $u$ and only observe the data $x$.
+The models we consider match autoencoder architectures used in practice that leverage mixture priors in the latent space and ReLU/leaky-ReLU activations in the encoder, such as VaDE and MFC-VAE.
+Our main result is an identifiability hierarchy that significantly generalizes previous work and exposes how different assumptions lead to different ``strengths'' of identifiability, and includes certain ``vanilla'' VAEs with isotropic Gaussian priors as a special case.
+For example, our weakest result establishes (unsupervised) identifiability up to an affine transformation, and thus partially resolves an open problem regarding model identifiability raised in prior work.
+These theoretical results are augmented with experiments on both simulated and real data.